RCHENLAB/rchenlab.github.io/_members/jean-li.md

   email: Jean.Li@bcm.edu
 ---

 Jean Li graduated from Washington University in St. Louis with a major in Genomics & Computational Biology.
-He's interested in genetics and bioinformatics and start to work as a dry lab research tech at Chen lab in June 2023.
+He's interested in genetics and bioinformatics and starts to work as a dry lab research tech at Chen lab in June 2023.
 He also likes playing instruments and video games!